storj/design-docs/satellite/admin-back-office-v1.md

 Back office has a fixed set of access levels.
 Every access level is associated with a list of groups.
 Users are authorized to specific access level depending to the groups they belong.

-Back office keeps an audit trail of all performed operations.
+Back office keeps a modification history of all performed operations that altered the data (create, update,and delete).

 Back office can operates without relying in any resource managed by Storj.
 Any satellite operator with or without any relation with Storj will be able to use it.